-So if you experience any chronic health challenges on a recurring basis and you regularly eat dairy products, I encourage you to go for one or two months without dairy.
-This is one simple experiment that will cost you very little and could potentially make a huge difference in the quality of your life.
+So if you experience any chronic health challenges on a recurring basis and you regularly eat dairy products, I encourage you to go for one or two months without dairy - it's a simple experiment that will cost you very little and could potentially make a huge difference in the quality of your life.

-First, measure out one cup of sweet, unroasted almonds.
+First, measure out one cup of unroasted almonds.

 Transfer almonds to a strong blender.
-My mom has been "borrowing" our vita-mix over the past few months, so we've been using our old cuisinart as of late - it's quite a sturdy blender and does a fine job with this and other recipes that call for heavy blending.
+My mom has been borrowing our vita-mix over the past few months, so we've been using our KitchenAid as of late - it's quite sturdy and does a fine job with this and other recipes that call for heavy blending.

 Add three to eight soaked dates.
 It's best to have the dates soak for at least an hour for easy blending.
 Three dates if you enjoy only the most subtle hint of sweetness to your milk, and closer to eight if the sweetness of most commercial brands of non-dairy milk is about right for you.

 Add four cups of cold water.
 We keep a jug of cold tap water in our refrigerator at all times.
 There's nothing like a glass of cold water on a hot summer day, right?

 A water softener that has a quality coconut fiber filter ensures that all of the water that runs through our home is free of contaminants, including chlorine - highly recommended if you're ever in the market for a water softener or whole-house water filter.